With so much information at our fingertips, it is easy to get confused about beneficial fats and bad fats.

-Confused about beneficial fats and bad fats?
-It's hard to keep track of dietary trends and changing medical advice about what products we should incorporate or avoid when it comes to nutrition!
+These days it's hard to keep track of dietary trends and changing medical advice about what products we should incorporate or avoid when it comes to nutrition!
 We should all be getting enough fat in our diet, though not all fats are created equal.
-The truth is, you need this component of your diet for energy and vital body functions - so we should learn about the best sources of the nutrient!
+The truth is, you need this component of your diet for energy and vital body functions.

 Fats can be divided up into two major categories: saturated (unhealthy fats) and unsaturated (beneficial fats).
 Of the two, the unsaturated fats are considered better for you, since these fats come primarily from plant foods and can help to keep blood cholesterol levels within a normal range.
 On the other hand, a diet with a lot of saturated fats (found primarily in animal products like butter, cheese, whole milk and meat), can contribute to a rise in cholesterol.